lastmjs/eth-total-supply/README.md

 Summing up the base block reward, the block reward for uncle blocks, and the uncle block rewards gives you the total ETH rewards for that block.

 By walking through each block with each block's uncle blocks, the totality of ETH issued can be calculated.
 Assuming the Ethereum clients have implemented the algorithms correctly from the beginning, and there are no other confounding bugs, the total ETH in existence should not exceed this number.
-Most major Ethereum client implementation, as far as I know, are open source, and thus the code can be manually reviewed by interested parties.
+Most major Ethereum client implementations, as far as I know, are open source, and thus the code can be manually reviewed by interested parties.

 You can verify that the algorithm used in this repository is correct by using the above information and looking over the code here: https://github.com/lastmjs/eth-total-supply/blob/master/calculate-block-reward-issuance.ts#L67